tchoo-oracle/jms-livelabs-staging-developer/java-management/multiple-managed-instances/multiple-managed-instances.md

   A sample response file is included for reference, modify AgentDisplayName and GatewayPort parameters accordingly.
   ![image of final response file](images/terminal-edit-install-key.png)

   To save the file, type CTRL+x.
-Before exiting, nano will ask you if you wish to save the file: Type y to save and exit, type n to abandon your changes and exit.
+Before exiting, nano will ask you if you wish to save the file: Type y to save and exit.